 He that hath knowledge spareth his words: and a man of understanding is of an excellent spirit.

 How do you find a fool?
 Listen!
 If you hear a person talking loudly, quickly, critically, or a lot, you have found a fool.
 A man with knowledge uses few words and only talks when necessary.
 A man with understanding is calm, careful, gracious, and helpful.
-If you are a fool, close your mouth - you may be able to deceive others into appreciating you (Pr 17:28)!
+If you are a fool, stop talking – you may be able to deceive others into appreciating you (Pr 17:28)!

 Could a blind man find you in a crowd?
 Are you usually talking?
 Are you more interested in telling about yourself than asking about others?
 Are you more interested in winning a discussion than hearing others’ views?
 Is your volume on the high side, your tone a little arrogant and cutting, or your comments somewhat critical and negative?
 You are a fool!